dialoa/collection/README.md

 : map of YAML metadata passed to sources before import

 `global` alias `global-metadata`
-: map of YAML metadata passed to sources under the key `global` before import
+: map of YAML metadata passed to sources under the key `global-metadata` before import

 `collection`
 : map of collection options, or string giving the filepath of a defaults